 The site at 170 Epping Rd (approx 3 ha) is bisected by the walking track known as the Great North Walk and a Sydney Water pipeline easement.
-The recent land use as a starch mill was a Designated Development under the Environmental Planning and Assessment Act 1979 given its potential for odour pollution.
+The recent land use as a starch mill was a Designated Development under the Environmental for odour pollution.
 The use was in operation at the same location for over 100 years when industry depended on the river for transport.
-It was originally surrounded by non -residential uses however in recent years, neighbouring sites have been rezoned and developed for high and medium density housing making the mix of uses less compatible.
+It was originally surrounded by non-residential uses however in recent years, neighbouring sites have been rezoned and developed for high and medium density housing making the mix of uses less compatible.
 The starch mill has recently been decommissioned.